 Both official and unofficial transcripts are free of charge.
-Any student who has an outstanding account balance to the institution, including costs for outstanding library materials, WILL NOT receive official or unofficial transcripts, except under any of the following circumstances:
+Any student who has an outstanding account balance to the institution WILL NOT receive official or unofficial transcripts, except under any of the following circumstances:

-- the student owes less than \$1,000, - the student has entered into and is in compliance with a payment plan with the seminary, - the transcript request is made by a prospective employer for the student, - the seminary has sent the debt for repayment to a collection agency, or - the student is incarcerated at a Minnesota correctional facility.
+- the student owes less than \$1,000. - the student has entered into and is in compliance with a payment plan with the seminary. - the transcript request is made by a prospective employer for the student, or